sznowicki/nowicki-io/content/blog/20220203-how-to-render-react-app-as-webcomponent/index.md

 I usually use those in two cases:

-#### Microfrontends
+#### Micro Frontends

-Some of the code I write at work runs in a "micro frontend" website.
+Some code I write at work runs within a "micro frontend" website.
 Which means, I get some place on the website, and it's my only responsibility for this part of the website.

-My code would talk with the "host" website via some APIs and it would expose some APIs to others, but whatever happens at my place is only up to the code inside.
+My code would talk with the "host" website via some APIs and it would expose some APIs to others, but whatever happens in my place is only up to the code inside.

 Imagine a checkout button as a closed shadow DOM web component.

-A team that's responsible of the cart page are specialised in cart page things.
+A team that's responsible for the cart page are specialised in cart page things.
 They don't know how the checkout works and it's none of their business because there's a checkout team.

 They know when to redirect the user where.
 Maybe it's a different platform?
-Maybe an internal checkout page, they know and they want to only provide the Cart team the checkout page.
+Maybe an internal checkout page, they know and they want to only provide the Cart team the checkout button.

 In this architecture, the Checkout team can prepare the Cart team a web component that would render a button and contain the logic of what happens when the button is clicked.

-Both teams' code can talk with let's say events.
+Both teams' code can talk to each other (e.g. via events).
 It's all nice and clean in terms of responsibilities.

-With closed shadow DOM the Checkout team can even chose to have their own styles (handy if it's a third-party button with different design system).
+With closed shadow DOM the Checkout team can even choose to have their own styles (handy if it's a third-party button with different design system).

 For more I highly recommend starting from [micro frontends website](https://micro-frontends.org) which is a gold mine in this topic.

 #### Vanilla HTML website with just some js logic

-The other case where I opt into webcomponents is a static website that doesn't use any React, but still needs some JS logic from the components library.
+The other case where I opt into webcomponents is a static website that doesn't use any React, but still needs some JS logic from components library.

-For example, there's a component on a documentation website that toggles the code samples between languages.
+For example, there's a component on a documentation website that toggles code samples between languages.

 The HTML looks like this:
 ```html